grandeurdev/arduino-sdk/README.md

 }

 void connectionCallback(bool status) {
-  // This method handles the events related to device's connection with the Cloud. switch(status) {
+  // This method handles the events related to device's connection with Grandeur. switch(status) {
     case CONNECTED:
       // If the connection event occurred.
-      Serial.println("Device Connected to the Cloud!\n");
+      Serial.println("Device Connected to Grandeur!\n");
       break;
     case DISCONNECTED:
       // If the disconnection event occurred.
-      Serial.println("Device Disconnected from the Cloud!\n");
+      Serial.println("Device Disconnected from Grandeur!\n");
       break;
   }
 }